-It is with great pleasure that I welcome you to QUEST TOKYO and our new website.
-Whether you are a potential client looking to connect for advice or check our upcoming holiday programs, or a future employee looking for new opportunities, I trust you will find what you are looking for here.
+It is with great pleasure that I welcome you to QUEST TOKYO and our website.
+Whether you are a potential client looking to connect for advice and check our upcoming holiday programs, or a future employee looking for new opportunities, I trust you will find what you are looking for here.

 We are delighted to be launching this new educational venture here in the city.
 I came to Tokyo, resolutely for two years in 2001.
 I fell in love with Japan, Tokyo and being an educator here almost instantly.
 The energy, the dedication and the opportunities had me hooked.
 Throughout my 17 years to date, working with wonderful colleagues, families and children, the range of needs and interests within the community has never ceased to drive and inspire me.